brobinson124/presentation/JSBS/talk.md

 ***
 Explanation of Benchmarks
 ====
 * The “array of scalars” benchmark consists of a loop reading and writing bytes from and to an array.
-There are fewer cache misses when using Typed Objects, so the ES7 implementation is faster.
 * The “struct fields” benchmark creates a struct with two fixed-length arrays as fields and repeatedly reads and writes those fields.
-The current JS implementation works better here.
 * The “array of structs” benchmark creates a 1024x768 image of Color structs.
-This test, run with Typed Objects, runs faster than the regular JS implementation, also due to fewer cache misses.
+This test.
 * **TL;DR: Typed Objects make cache misses less common**